-Integration with shopping carts can be either a cornerstone of a system’s functioning or an enriching enhancement intended to make the functionality range more diverse and appealing to the customer’s eye.
-Whatever is the case, integration pains are always the same: 1-3 months of development work, further maintenance, and, of course, expenses.
-If there is no one to allocate this to, each integration will cost additional several thousands of dollars for agency service.
+Integration with shopping carts can be either a cornerstone of a system’s functioning or an enriching enhancement intended to make the functionality range more diverse, appealing to the customers.
+Whatever is the case, integration pains are always the same.
+They include 1-3 months of development work, further maintenance, and, of course, great expenses.
+If there is no one to allocate this to, each integration will cost several additional thousands of dollars for agency service.
 To give numbers, multiply 4-12 weeks of developer work by $60 or £50 per hour.

 If there is a need to connect to more that one shopping platform, there are two ways to go: separate and unified integrations.
-Let’s take a closer look at both.
+Let’s take a closer look at both of these options.

 Method 1: Developing Separate Shopping Cart Integrations

 - Choose priority platforms

 Apparently, there are shopping carts that sellers choose more often, and so are those that different SaaS solutions want to integrate with too.
-The current tops on the market are Shopify, Magento, WooCommerce, and 3dcart.
+The current tops on the market are Shopify, Magento, PrestaShop, WooCommerce, and OpenCart.

-Every platform has its tech documentation that describes the specific logic put into its architecture.
-This information is of high importance to solutions that want to integrate with the platforms because it helps to understand how the platform works from the inside.
-On the other hand, it does not give away too many details, but only those that are useful to developers working on integration with the cart.
+Every platform has its tech documentation.
+It describes the specific logic put into platform architecture.
+This information is of high importance to solutions that want to integrate with the shopping platforms.
+That's because it helps to understand how they work from the inside.
+On the other hand, it does not give away too many details.
+It presents only those info that is useful to developers working on integration with the cart.

 To make integration easier, most eCommerce platforms offer APIs (Application Programming Interfaces).
 They define the rules of data interchange between the shopping cart and the system that wants to connect to it.
 Despite the common calling it “integration with platforms”, in practice, apps and services integrate with APIs provided by the platforms.